JoJo-designs/nodeMathPractice/README.md

 ## Current

-In the apps current state users can only practice multiplication with the max being 12x12.
+In the apps current state users can practice multiplication up to 12x12 and addition with the highest individual number being 90.

 ## future

-I plan on building subtraction, addition, and division.
+I plan on building subtraction and division.
+I think I may build a proper front end so it is more user friendly.